What will NDIS pay for?

 The NDIS provides funding to eligible people with disability to gain more time with family and friends, greater independence, access to new skills, jobs, or volunteering in their community, and an improved quality of life.
 The NDIS also connects anyone with disability to services in their community.
 The NDIS provides funding to eligible people based on their individual needs.
 Every NDIS participant has an individual plan that lists their goals and the funding they have received.
 NDIS participants use their funding to purchase supports and services that will help them pursue their goals.
 For example, reduced mobility due to an acute injury such as a lower limb fracture will not meet the NDIS disability requirement, as the condition is likely to resolve.
 The NDIS will also not provide funding or supports for chronic health conditions that are not related to a person’s disability.
 You must provide evidence of a mental health condition to access the NDIS, but the mental health condition does not have to be named.
 NDIS support is based on the impairment, or the impact of the mental health condition, rather than the diagnosis itself. to apply for the NDIS stating you have a mental health condition.
 No, if you are 65 years or older you will not be able to access the NDIS.
 What happens if you are 65 years or older and already receive support?
 No one will be worse off when the NDIS becomes available in NSW.
 If you already receive disability support you will still be supported.
 Learn about the continuing growth of the NDIS We now have more than 449,900 participants in the Scheme.
 More than 19,000 people joined the NDIS this quarter; 6,697 were children aged 0-6.
 More than 50% of NDIS participants are receiving government support for the first time.

-See also What is moving-picture called?
+See also What is the legal definition of moving?

 Is NDIS a government payment?